coder/docs/admin/workspace-providers/index.md

 located in other geographies, regions, or clouds.

 Distributed teams can use this feature to allow users to manage workspaces in the nearest cluster.
-When combined with [Coder Satellites](../satellites.md), this reduces network latency and improves developers' experience.
+When combined with [satellites](../satellites/index.md), developers will see an improved experience and reduced network latency.

 You can also use workspace providers to support data sovereignty requirements or increase the isolation between workspaces running in the same region or cluster.